aymericzip/next-15-intlayer-template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `app/[locale]/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+---

+## What is Intlayer?

+**Intlayer** is an open-source internationalization (i18n) library designed to streamline the process of building multilingual applications.
+It integrates seamlessly with **Next.js 15**, supporting the latest features like the **App Router** and **Server Components**, and is optimized for use with [**Turbopack**](https://nextjs.org/docs/architecture/turbopack).

+### Key Features

+- **Component-Level Translations**: Manage translations declaratively within components.
+- **Dynamic Metadata Localization**: Localize page titles, descriptions, and other metadata dynamically.
+- **Server and Client-Side Compatibility**: Access translations across both environments effortlessly.
+- **TypeScript Support**: Autogenerate types for enhanced autocompletion and error detection.
+- **Advanced Features**: Includes dynamic locale detection, route localization, and middleware for seamless user experience.

+### Supported Versions

+Intlayer supports Next.js versions **12, 13, 14**, and **15**, making it versatile for both legacy and modern projects.

+---

+## Useful Links

+- [Intlayer GitHub Repository](https://github.com/aypineau/intlayer): Explore the source code and contribute.
+- [Intlayer Documentation](https://intlayer.org/doc): Learn more about setup, features, and advanced use cases.
+- [Intlayer Smart Docs](https://intlayer.org/doc/chat): Dive into the intlayer smart docs.
+- [Contribution Guide](https://github.com/aypineau/intlayer/blob/main/CONTRIBUTING.md): Guidelines for contributing to Intlayer.
+- [Issues and Bug Reports](https://github.com/aypineau/intlayer/issues): Report bugs or suggest improvements.
+- [Privacy Notice](https://github.com/aypineau/intlayer/blob/main/PRIVACY.md): Learn how Intlayer handles user data.

+---

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+---

 ## Deploy on Vercel